Jitendar1991/BSC-KPI-ANALYSIS-and-ML-Model-Building/README.md

 HOSR[CBBH]-Handover success rate.
 SDCCH Blocking Rate [BBH]-SDCCH Blocking rate.

-We analyse our data with help of pandas,seaborn and matplotlib .And got insights like
+We analyse our data with help of pandas,seaborn and matplotlib .And got Many insights.